 Dr. Sujit Chatterjee, CEO, Dr L H Hiranandani Hospitals, said, “Dr. L H Hiranandani Hospital reinforces the importance of healthy living and this initiative is a step in this direction.
 This initiative is one of the many essential elements of the comprehensive health safety initiative to tackle obesity in India which is undertaken by the hospital and is also addressed by the Maharashtra University of Health Sciences.
 As a responsible healthcare services provider, we intend to create awareness about obesity and enable current and upcoming healthcare professionals to become a specialist in managing obesity.”

-“Obesity is currently not included in academia due to which there is limited understanding of the subject among medical professionals.
-In this one-year programme we aim to attain understanding of the disease and moving away of it being only treated at a cosmetic level.
+“Obesity is currently not included in academia due to which there is a limited understanding of the subject among medical professionals.
+In this one-year programme, we aim to attain an understanding of the disease and moving away from it being only treated at a cosmetic level.
 I would like to congratulate Dr. L H Hiranandani Hospital & MUHS for taking the first step towards including obesity in academia” said, Dr. Jayashree Todkar, First lady bariatric surgeon of India and Asia.

-The doctors will be nominated by MUHS for this program while the course curriculum is designed by the medical experts keeping in mind that India is to become the obesity capital in next 10 years.
-The doctors will be trained to manage obesity with a multi-disciplinary approach to ensure that they are able to make a lasting difference to the health and life of patients while educating other stakeholders on the precautionary measures to reduce obesity prevalence across India.
+The doctors will be nominated by MUHS for this program while the course curriculum is designed by the medical experts keeping in mind that India is to become the obesity capital in the next 10 years.
+The doctors will be trained to manage obesity with a multi-disciplinary approach to ensure that they can make a lasting difference to the health and life of patients while educating other stakeholders on the precautionary measures to reduce obesity prevalence across India.